percona/percona-server-mysql-operator/source/operator.rst

 --------------------------------------------------------------------------------

-The ``orchestrator`` section in the `deploy/cr.yaml <https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml>`__ file contains configuration options for the HAProxy service.
+The ``orchestrator`` section in the `deploy/cr.yaml <https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml>`__ file contains configuration options for the Orchestrator - a replication topology manager, used if asynchronous replication :ref:`is turned on<mysql-clustertype>`.

 .. tabularcolumns:: |p{2cm}|p{13.6cm}|